ThePhD/ThePhD.github.io/_posts/2018-10-25-Big Papers - Optional.md

 ### Searching for Truth

 A while ago, in preparation for a huge paper that would take a side on the holy war talked about in Jonathan Boccara's post, I made a survey about optional.
-I sent out over a dozen e-mails before than, and then a good eight more after it.
+I sent out over a dozen e-mails before then, and then a good eight more after it.
 I (accidentally) ran headlong into legal teams wondering why I was asking their employees about their code, I plunged into the history of several different optional types both pre-dating and post-dating `boost::optional`, and I even e-mailed authors of the first reference wrapper types for C++ (that go back as far as pre-2000)!
-It was an enlightening experience, absolutely, and messaging and reaching out to Douglas McGregor and Jaakko Järvi (original `boost::tuple` author) was an incredibly fascinating.
+It was an enlightening experience, absolutely, and messaging and reaching out to Douglas McGregor and Jaakko Järvi (original `boost::tuple` author) made the journey incredibly fascinating.

 But that deep-dive is for a later date.

 We are not going to talk about rebinding or assign-through or consistency or any of that.
-There is a much bigger topic that trumps all of these notions quite firmly.
+There is a much bigger topic that quite firmly supersedes all of these notions.

 # The Practicality of References (Benching [p0798](https://wg21.link/p0798))